-- d) The Town retains an infrastructure that meets current needs of its residents and has the capacity to support future growth. - e) Good leisure facilities to meet the needs of the whole Town are provided. - effect on the environment and provide a high quality natural environment that protects - g) A network of footpaths and cycle-ways linking major areas of the Town is provided to encourage pedestrians and cyclists with associated environmental and parking benefits. - h) Parking congestion in the Market Square is eased and provision made for the use of alternative transportation methods.
+- d) The Town will retain and develop an infrastructure that meets current needs of its residents and has the capacity to support future growth. - e) Good leisure facilities to meet the needs of the whole Town are provided. - f) There are endorsed policies that have a positive effect on the environment and provide a high quality natural environment that protects wildlife. - g) A network of footpaths and cycle-ways linking major areas of the Town is provided to encourage pedestrians and cyclists with associated environmental and parking benefits. - h) Parking congestion in the Market Square is eased and provision made for the use of alternative transportation methods.

 The aims of this plan are directly related to the vision statements which have been developed in conjunction with the people of Potton.
 To achieve this, policies have been written, where each policy has a specific series of policy objectives that support and facilitate achievement of the Plan's overall aims and vision.
 Each of the visions is considered below and the aims related to the vision and the policies to achieve this are listed.
-The individual policies and their specific objectives are detailed in section 2.5 The Policies.
-The relationship between the vision, policies and objectives is shown in detail in Potton NP - Annex G Vision, Policies and Objectives a) Potton will retain its character as a small Georgian Market Town with a vibrant market square that has a variety of shops and services to meet the needs of the Town's residents.
+The individual policies and their specific objectives are detailed in The Policies.
+The relationship between the vision, policies and objectives is shown in detail in Potton NP - Annex G Vision, Policies and Objectives.

+Potton will retain its historic character as a small Georgian Market Town with a vibrant market square that has a variety of shops and services to meet the needs of the Town's residents.